-Two newly upgraded amphitheater-style lecture halls, with seating for 144 and 126 respectively, are each equipped with a universal projector with large, high-definition overhead monitors and wireless data transmission.
+Two newly upgraded amphitheater-style lecture halls, with seating for 144 and 126 respectively, are each equipped with a universal projector with large, highdefinition overhead monitors and wireless data transmission.
 Web-based live streaming video of lecture courses enables students to access digitally recorded lectures from any location.

-The Cafeteria serves Kosher breakfast and lunch, ranging from snacks and sandwiches to hot meals, with daily specials, including vegetarian selections.
+The Cafeteria serves Kosher and Halal breakfast and lunch options, ranging from snacks and sandwiches, including vegetarian selections.